Visiting the beautiful Pyramids of Giza

 Riding camels while visiting the pyramids.

-Visiting the Pyramids & Expectations
+Expectations While Visiting the Pyramids

-In fact, the meticulous engineering and logistics, which aren’t apparent by looking at their aged and mostly pillaged facades, is mind boggling.
+The meticulous engineering and logistics, which aren’t apparent by looking at their aged and mostly pillaged facades, is mind boggling.
 Until you do the math, you don’t really realize it.

 For example, the Great Pyramid of Giza (Khufu) is made of about 2.3 million stones, each weighing a ton or more.
 And although they’re not sure exactly how long it took to build, most say 20 years.
 Doing the math, this means positioning and aligning over 13 blocks per hour, every hour, of every day for 20 years!
 All with almost impeccable precision.
 It almost seems inhuman, yet, they built them with the simple tools they had 4,500+ years ago!

-For more information on Egypt, see my Egypt Travel Guide, or see my posts on Cairo, Luxor, Aswan, Abu Simbel, and Alexandria.
+For more information on Egypt, see my Egypt Travel Guide.
+Or see my posts on Cairo, Luxor, Aswan, Abu Simbel, and Alexandria.

 Note: Egypt has a history of terrorism, so always check government warnings in your country before planning a visit.
 If you’re a US citizen, sign up for the STEP program to be alerted if issues arise.
-If you’re not a US citizen, see if your country offers something similar.
+If you’re not a US citizen, your country see if your country offers something similar.

 Discover more from Gorgeous Unknown